 Undergraduate Course: Applied Plant Biology 3 (BILG09020)

 The course particularly explores aspects of plants that make them unique.
-It is centered on the processes underlying growth and development and how plants interact with the physical conditions of their environment and with the pathogens and symbionts that they share their environment with.
+It is centred on a study of how plants work, and especially the molecular processes underlying plant growth and development.
+It also looks at how plants interact with the physical conditions of their environment and with the micro-organisms that share their environment.

 Information for Visiting Students